shohaha/Web-Design-Challenge/README.md

   * A descriptive title and heading tag.

-  * The plot or visualisation for the selected comparison (latitude vs: max temperature, humidity, cloudiness, or wind speed).
+  * The plot or visualisation for the selected comparisons (latitude vs: max temperature, humidity, cloudiness, or wind speed).
 The images displayed on these pages should be stored in the `assets/images` folder.

   * A paragraph describing the plot and its significance.